5 Things to Know Before Starting Your Student Loan Payments

 Figure Out What Your Monthly Repayments Will Be

 Creating a budget is key, and your loan payments will need to factor into your monthly spending plan.
 You can use the Department of Education's repayment calculator to get an idea of what your monthly payments will be.

 Don't limit yourself to just the monthly payments; if you can, start paying early and pay more than the required monthly payment.
 While this will make your monthly budget tighter after graduation, it will save you money you would have paid in interest in the long run.
 Making extra payments on your student loan is a financially savvy move, if you can make it work.

 While you're determining monthly payments, sign up for auto-debit, so your payments are automatically transferred from your bank account to your lender.
 This can shave a small percentage off your interest rate.

 Determine if You Qualify for Loan Forgiveness or Discharge

 Most students won't qualify for loan forgiveness or discharge.
-However, some - especially those who want to teach or work in public service - may be eligible for these programs.
-Not all loan forgiveness programs will forgive your loan immediately after graduation and you'll need to meet certain criteria to qualify.
+However, those who want to teach or work in public service may be eligible for these programs.
+Also, not all loan forgiveness programs will forgive your loan immediately after graduation and you'll need to meet certain criteria to qualify.
 The Department of Education lists the instances in which your loans can be forgiven or discharged.

 When financial aid and federal student loans aren't enough to cover all college costs, consider financing the gap with private student loans.
 Shop around to find the loans that best fit your needs.